benaronberg/Logs-Analysis-Project/README.md

 Alternatively, you can use [Vagrant](https://www.vagrantup.com/docs/installation/) and VirtualBox to set up the environment using the Udacity provided Vagrantfile found [here](https://github.com/udacity/fullstack-nanodegree-vm/blob/master/vagrant/Vagrantfile)

 You must also have the "news" database set up locally.
-The SQL file can be found [here] (https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
+The SQL file can be found [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
 To install on Linux, cd into the directory containing newsdata.sql and run the following command:

 ```
 psql -d news -f newsdata.sql